 - The cancer program at Rush was recently ranked among the top 50 hospitals in the country by U.S. News & World Report.

-- The cancer program at Rush was awarded a 2011 Outstanding Achievement Award from the American College of Surgeons’ Commission on Cancer.
-Rush has received this triennial award each of the three times the Medical Center has been evaluated by the Commission on Cancer since the award was established.
+- The cancer program at Rush was awarded a 2014 Outstanding Achievement Award from the American College of Surgeons’ Commission on Cancer.
+Rush has received this triennial award each of the four times the Medical Center has been evaluated by the Commission on Cancer since the award was established.